Hot Winter Maintenance Tips To Protect Your Car From Extreme Cold

 Go easy on the engine

-Modern cars are designed to take a cold start and run smoothly when the temperatures outside drop to -50°C. Just because your car does spring to life at the first press of the button, however, doesn’t mean it’s happy doing it.
+Modern cars are designed to take a cold start and run smoothly when the temperatures outside drop to -50°C. Just because your car springs to life at the first press of the button, however, doesn’t mean it’s happy doing it.
 When it gets frighteningly cold, the oils and other lubricating substances in your engine thicken and flow less freely.
 In the minutes that it takes the engine block to warm up sufficiently to get the oil runny, those fast-moving parts undergo some unnecessary wear.

 Warming your car up before you actually use it also wastes fuel, and pollutes; an engine that’s very cold doesn’t operate at optimal levels.

 With winter driving, anytime the temperatures go below -15°C, it makes sense to prepare your car prior to starting it (unless it’s one of those cars with an insulated heat preserver for the oil).
 All you need to do is to plug in your car’s engine block heating a couple of hours before driving.
 If your car doesn’t have it, you could buy an aftermarket device.
+If your car uses synthetic oil, or if you park in a heated space, you won’t need to worry.

 You may also like to read: